davidmead/eleventy-sample/posts/2021-12-11-babies-wineries-power-cuts.md

 Another bottle of delicious Pinot, and an hour of memories later, it was time for me to head home.
 It was fantastic catching up with some the "the coolest co-workers" again.

 I stopped in to [The Indian Kitchen](http://theindiankitchenmentor.com "Indian restaurant") on the way.
-It was about 6pm by the time Josh & I enjoyed out Chien Tikka Masala and Balti style Lamb.
+It was about 6pm by the time Josh & I enjoyed out Chicken Tikka Masala and Balti style Lamb.
 At 8pm the lights went out.

 ## Power cut
 Come 9pm it was getting quite cold in the house, even with all the candles we had lit.
 As with most of these types of power cuts, I could still see some lights on in the street behind us, but pretty much <a href="https://patch.com/ohio/mentor/power-outages-more-2-500-lake-county-residents-dark" title="Article about power outage on Patch.com">everyone else was dark</a>.